remindmodel/remind/tutorials/15_Using_Python.md

-# Using Python to Interface with Other Models
+# Python support in REMIND
 Mika Pflüger (mika.pflueger@pik-potsdam.de)
 Tonn Rüter (tonn.rueter@pik-potsdam.de)

+Python is a high-level, interpreted programming language known for its readability and versatility.
+In REMIND, Python is essential for coupling to specialized models, such as those used for climate assessment reporting.
+These models often require advanced data processing and integration with other tools, which Python in conjecture with R `reticulate` facilitates efficiently.

-## Introduction
+## REMIND Python Doctrine

+Python support is enabled by default in REMIND and is necessary for some climate assessment reporting.
+This can be verified in the `default.cfg` file where `cfg$pythonEnabled` is set to `"on"`.
+Users need to set the `cfg$pythonPath` variable to point to the appropriate Python environment.
+On the PIK cluster, the `conda` environment can be found in `/p/projects/rd3mod/python/environments/scm_magicc7_hpc/`.
+It is best practice to clone this default environment into one's home directory when using the PIK cluster, see [`make` commands below](#environment-creation-integrity-and-archiving).
+Further management of the Python environment, such as updating Python packages environments, is a responsibility of the user.

+REMIND scripts do not alter the Python environment, ensuring that the environment remains stable and predictable throughout the usage of REMIND.
+For repeatability, Python environments are archived for every run.
+This ensures that the exact environment used for a specific run can be recreated if needed to ensure repeatability.
+In case a virtual environment is used, REMIND activates it automatically, ensuring the correct environment is in use.
+Before starting a REMIND run, checks ensure that all necessary dependencies are available.

+### Environment Creation, Integrity, and Archiving

+REMIND supports using your system Python installation via `pip`, but also `venv` and `conda` *virtual Python environments*.
+Among these, `conda` is the preferred option due to its ease of use and robust package management.
+For more details on installing Conda, refer to the [Installing Conda](#installing-conda) section.

+The provided Makefile includes targets to create or clone a Python environment:
+- `make conda-create`: Creates a new Conda environment based on the `py_requirements.txt` file.
+- `make conda-clone`: Clones an existing Conda environment.
+- `make pip-create`: Installs all of REMIND's Python dependencies using `pip` based on the `config/py_requirements.txt` file. *Note*: Only use this when you are managing a non-`conda` environment.

+### Leveraging `reticulate`

 To interface with other models or libraries, it is often necessary to call Python code because the model itself is written in Python or bindings are available in Python.
-REMIND has Python support via [reticulate](https://rstudio.github.io/reticulate/) using virtual environments, but it is disabled by default.

-## Using Python in REMIND

-First, you have to make sure that you have Python installed and available in your environment.
-Run `Rscript scripts/utils/checkSetup.R` to check if REMIND finds your Python.
-If not, repair that by installing Python and making sure it is on your PATH.

-Next, you have to enable REMIND's Python integration by setting `cfg$pythonEnabled` to `on` in `config/default.cfg`.

-Add Python libraries you want to use to the `requirements.txt` file in the main remind folder.
-They will be installed into the Python virtual environment on the next start of REMIND.

-Then you can use Python via [reticulate](https://rstudio.github.io/reticulate/).
-For example, execute an R script from GAMS, then use `reticulate::import` to import Python libraries, the python virtual environment will automatically be used.
+REMIND has Python support via the R library `reticulate`.
+One can, for example, execute an R script from GAMS, then use `reticulate::import` to import Python libraries.
+For more information on using `reticulate`, refer to the [Documentation](https://rstudio.github.io/reticulate/).

+### Handling Warnings

+When using REMIND, you might encounter warnings about the inability to verify the version of certain Python packages installed from specific repositories.
+These warnings occur because the installed Python packages do not retain information about their origin, only their version number.
+This version number is meaningless if the package was installed from a dedicated repository.
+Therefore, when using the PIK cluster default REMIND Python environment, you can safely disregard these warnings.
+They are simply a result of the package management system's inability to verify the origin of the installed packages.

 ## REMIND & Anaconda